-In this recipe, Crispy Breaded Chickpea Cutlets by Amy Lyons are served with a savory homemade mushroom gravy — and the “breading” is gluten-free!
+In this recipe, Crispy Breaded Chickpea Cutlets by Amy Lyons are served with savory homemade mushroom gravy — and the “breading” is gluten-free!
 Chickpeas have the perfect flavor and texture for this meal that’ll win over anybody.
 Serve this alongside some fresh greens or any vegetable of your choosing.

 Source: The Vegducken

 Meet the ultimate in holiday centerpieces: The Vegducken by Jasmine Briones.
-It looks too show-stoppingly awesome to eat without taking hundreds of photos but smells st mouthwateringly delicious that you might forget all about that part.
-Roasted butternut squash is stuffed with eggplant, zucchini, whole scallions, and layered with a savory, filling of sautéed mushrooms, red onion, scallions, red lentil, chickpeas, and gluten-free breadcrumbs that are puréed into crumbly deliciousness.
+It looks too show-stoppingly awesome to eat without taking hundreds of photos but smells so mouthwateringly delicious that you might forget all about that part.
+Roasted butternut squash is stuffed with eggplant, zucchini, and whole scallions, and layered with a savory, filling of sautéed mushrooms, red onion, scallions, red lentil, chickpeas, and gluten-free breadcrumbs that are puréed into crumbly deliciousness.
 Happy Thanksgiving!

 Source: Roasted Root Vegetable Stacks

 These delicious Roasted Root Vegetable Stacks by Cassandra Star are quick, easy, and irresistibly tasty.
-The layers of tender sweet potatoes, potatoes, and onions are interspersed with a liberal amount of dukkha and garlic that perfectly compliment the sweetness brought out by roasting root vegetables.
+The layers of tender sweet potatoes, potatoes, and onions are interspersed with a liberal amount of dukkha and garlic that perfectly complement the sweetness brought out by roasting root vegetables.

 Source: Pecan Stuffed Butternut Squash

 Filled with natural sugars from the squash, packed full of vitamins and minerals to help you stay energized and happy.
-Not only is this Pecan Stuffed Butternut Squash by Maria Koutsogiannis extremely simple to make, it is also easy on the eyes, filled with fragrant flavors, and is gorgeous as a centerpiece.
+Not only is this Pecan Stuffed Butternut Squash by Maria Koutsogiannis extremely simple to make, but it is also easy on the eyes, filled with fragrant flavors, and gorgeous as a centerpiece.
 The pecan-stuffed slices are just stunning and adding that extra pop from the pomegranates adds a wow factor as well as a burst of fruity flavor!